What Does Heroin Look Like?

 Heroin is typically packaged so that it’s easy to hide.
 They may be packaged in small aluminum squares that fit easily into pockets or small spaces.
 Latex (such as balloons) is usually used for packaging black tar heroin.
 Higher quality powdered heroin may be packaged simply in a clear plastic bag.
 Sometimes, it may even be put into capsule form, making it more difficult to identify.

 There are certain tools that are common to heroin use.
-If you suspect your loved one is using heroin, but haven’t found any powders or products lying around, keep an eye out for these common paraphernalia that may indicate heroin abuse.
+If you suspect your loved one is using heroin, but haven’t found any powders or products lying around, keep an eye out for this common paraphernalia that may indicate heroin abuse.

 Syringes are often used by those who prefer to shoot the drug directly into their veins for an immediate hit.
 Aluminum foil, lighters, spoons and bottle caps may be used to heat the powder or tar to a liquid form.
 Cotton balls and cigarette filters are often used to strain out any impurities in the drug that failed to melt.
 Shoelaces or other ties are used to bind around a limb to isolate a vein before injection.
 Shared needles can increase the risk of blood-borne diseases like HIV and hepatitis.